tsfeatures

 )

-a list of univariate time series, each of class ts
+a list of univariate time series, each of class ts or a numeric vector.
+Alternatively, an object of class mts may be used.

 a vector of function names which return numeric vectors of features.
 All features returned by these functions must be named if they return more than one feature.
 Existing functions from installed packages may be used, but the package must be loaded first.
 Functions must return a result for all time series, even if it is just NA.

-Default level of trimming if trim==TRUE
+Default level of trimming if trim==TRUE.

 If TRUE, multiple cores (or multiple sessions) will be used.
 This only speeds things up when there are a large number of time series.

 A function to handle missing values.
-Use na.interp
+Use na.interp to estimate missing values.

 Other arguments get passed to the feature functions.